-Catholic Charities in Alameda and Contra Costa County.
+Catholic Charities in Alameda and Contra Costa County and Oakland.

 Basic and emergency needs can be addressed by Catholic Charities in Oakland, Contra Costa, and Alameda County California.
 Many of the programs are provided to address rent and housing needs, homeless prevention, job and educational support, and similar needs.
 A major focus in on helping minorities, the poor, women, immigrants and vulnerable.

 Seniors can receive assistance from the Cassidy Program for Homeless.
 This program will provide emergency financial assistance to low-income seniors who are marginally housed or homeless.
 Catholic Charities runs this program in an ongoing collaboration with St. Mary's Senior Center in Oakland California, and together they provide direct assistance to elderly clients.
 This Cassidy Program is but one of many that is available and that may be able to help the needy.

 If a senior comes to an office, they will be assigned to a Catholic Charities of the East Bay case manager.
 They will review the applicants background and needs, and determine if the senior qualifies for any additional housing or emergency services.
 Any housing that an individual is placed into needs to be affordable and they need to be able to pay the rent on their own going forward.

 WellCard Health can help people pay medical bills.
 It provides qualified applicants with discounts on the costs of vision care providers, pharmacies, hearing care specialists, and patient advocacy groups.
 Savings can also be offered on prepaid imaging and lab tests, patient advocacy services, and more.
 It is a program that offers free help in paying for medical bills.
 Read more medical bill assistance.